RajAgamSinghKalra/PathTracer_AMD_FIX_WIP/README.md

+> [!
+MOST IMPORTANT!]
+> ALL RIGHTS AND CREDITS TO JNNGL, i am only trying to fix a bug that i was getting

 > [!IMPORTANT]
 > The shader **requires Iris 1.8.8+** to function properly.
 Using this shader with older Iris versions or other shader loaders will likely cause bugs or unexpected behaviour.